timebertt/thesis-controller-sharding/content/50-implementation.md

 : The ShardedRunnable interface {#lst:sharded-runnable}

 When creating a sharded controller using the builder, the manager recognizes the `SharedRunnable` implementation and starts it as soon as the shard lease has been acquired even if the instance is currently not the leader.
-Similar to usual leader election, the manager process exits immediately when it fails to renew its shard lease.
+Similar to the usual leader election, the manager process exits immediately when it fails to renew its shard lease.
-When the manager is stopped, it engages a graceful termination procedure and releases its shard lease to signal voluntary disruption, i.e. sets `spec.holderIdentity=null`.
+When the manager is stopped, it engages a graceful termination procedure and releases its shard lease to signal voluntary disruption, i.e. it sets `spec.holderIdentity=null`.

 ## Lease Controller {#sec:impl-lease-controller}